acejump/AceJump/README.md

 - [Vimperator](http://www.vimperator.org/) - A Firefox plugin with a similar UI.
 - [ace-jump-mode](https://www.emacswiki.org/emacs/AceJump) - An emacs plugin with a similar UI.
 - [EasyMotion](https://github.com/easymotion/vim-easymotion) - A Vim plugin with a similar UI.
+- [Jumpy](https://github.com/DavidLGoldberg/jumpy) - An Atom plugin with a similar UI.